3DUNAPI/API/README.md

 # 3DUserNet_API
 Access the REST API on 3DUSERNET

 This page offers examples and code to access the 3DUserNet site through our REST API.
-We have provided an example that uses Python 3 to carry out many of the tasks that the API can cary out.
+We have provided an example that uses Python 3 to carry out many of the tasks that the API perform.

 The python code is dependant on the following libraries: